Love the Heights

 Spring 2024-ongoing

-• Community Bloc Party
+• Community Bloc Party, June 8, 2024

 A little meet & greet block party for all residents living in voting precinct Akron 10-H. Cookout/potluck, yard games, and voter registration party was held as part of my civic duties as a precinct captain (PC) for Akron 10-H. Voted in on March 19, 2024 with my term being four years, I am the representative to the Democratic Party of Summit County (Member County Central Committee - Democrat) for the 150 households in my precinct.
 (The GOP PC is up for election in 2026.)
 Some of my good friends are on the other side of the political spectrum, but common ground tends to be a lot wider than people think.